Franz Altheim: Career

 Altheim worked as a private lecturer at the University of Frankfurt from 1928 to 1935.
 He supplemented his income as a private art dealer.
 He initially appeared indifferent to the Nazis, who came to power in 1933.
 As the Nazis restricted academic freedom, Altheim was increasingly criticized by party officials and students and professors supportive of the party for failure to integrate Nazi ideology into his teaching.
 In 1935, a colleague wrote a letter to the Nazi Ministry of Education attacking Altheim for not incorporating Nazi doctrine into his work.
 This letter nearly prevented his appointment in 1936 as Associate Professor of Classical Philology at the University of Frankfurt.
 In the winter of 1936 he briefly served as Acting Chair of Classical Philology at the University of Halle.
 In 1937, Altheim was Associate Professor of Classical Philology at the University of Halle.

 A member of the Sturmabteilung, Altheim conducted research projects with Ahnenerbe financing in the 1930s.
-With his partner Erika Trautmann, Altheim went on research expeditions to Italy, Sweden, Romania and the Middle East, during which he prepared reports for the Sicherheitsdienst.
+With his partner Erika Trautmann, Altheim went on research expeditions to Italy, Sweden, Romania and the Middle East, during which he prepared reports for the Sicherheitsdienst, the intelligence agency of the Schutzstaffel and the Nazi Party.
 In 1943, Altheim was appointed Professor of Classical Philology at the University of Halle.
 His research centered on the history of classical antiquity, and many of his monographs on this subject were translated into other languages.

 Altheim was dismissed from the University of Halle after World War II, but was soon reinstated.
 In 1948 he was appointed Professor of Ancient History at the University of Halle.
 In 1950, Altheim was appointed Chair of Ancient History at the newly created Free University of Berlin.
 After retiring in 1964, Altheim moved to Münster, where he died on 17 October 1976.
 He was survived by Ruth Altheim-Stiehl, his student and adoptive daughter.